nohou248/quakemapWIP248/README.md

-# For more info, and the design process jounral, see the wiki! https://github.com/nohou248/quakemapWIP248/wiki
+# For more info, and the design process journal, see the wiki! https://github.com/nohou248/quakemapWIP248/wiki